 The bridge built in 1953 would be rehabilitated in 1971, adding two additional lanes and resurfacing.
-Starting in 2012, State Department of Transportation would begin putting together a plan to assess the then current state of the bridge.
+Starting in 2012, the State Department of Transportation would begin putting together a plan to assess the then-current state of the bridge.
 In 2017, they would release their draft design, noting the “structure is a multi-girder steel superstructure with a concrete deck and asphalt concrete overlay.
 The bridge has 4 spans with a total length of 284 ft.
 The bridge received a biennial inspection on October 2016 and received a General Recommendation rating of ‘4’.”

 The draft report also explained why the project was needed, stating–

 The continuous deterioration of the bridge deck will affect its ability to carry traffic if not addressed.
 The pavement surface on the approaches of the bridge exhibits cracking, raveling and wheel rutting.

 The structural deck has areas of map cracking with light efflorescence, damp areas, and staining.
 There is also an isolated area (18 in. diameter) of exposed corroded reinforcing steel.
 The steel diaphragms and ends of girders below joints at the piers continue to exhibit moderate corrosion.

 The pier bearings are showing moderate to heavy corrosion and expansion bearings are overextended.
 The steel superstructure in all spans, along with painted steel columns at all piers, exhibits missing and peeling paint throughout allowing surface rust to form along with areas of moderate corrosion to steel below leaking pier joints.

 The options for the bridge project listed in the draft report were:

 - Do Nothing, which was noted as not feasible.

 - Major Rehabilitation with an estimated cost of $5.304M.